everis-technology/ifgeekthen.Salesforce/CONTRIBUTING.md

 Before you file an issue, make sure you've checked the following:

 1. Is it the right repository?
-    - The [Project Name] may be distributed across multiple repositories.
-Check the list of [repositories](https://github.com/everisTech) if you aren't sure which repo is the correct one.
+    - The ifgeekthen.Salesforce may be distributed across multiple repositories.
+Check the list of [repositories](https://github.com/everis-technology) if you aren't sure which repo is the correct one.
 1. Check for existing issues
-    - Before you create a new issue, please do a search in [open issues](https://github.com/everisTech/[Project Name]/issues) to see if the issue or feature request has already been filed.
+    - Before you create a new issue, please do a search in [open issues](https://github.com/everis-technology/ifgeekthen.Salesforce/issues) to see if the issue or feature request has already been filed.
     - If you find your issue already exists, make relevant comments and add your [reaction](https://github.com/blog/2119-add-reaction-to-pull-requests-issues-and-comments).
 Use a reaction:
         - 👍 up-vote
         - 👎 down-vote